 Drop-In Volunteers are welcomed to drop-in at 10am to help out with farm chores.
-You do not have to schedule in advance.
+You do not have to register.
 Children under the age 16 must be accompanied by a parent.

 High school and other civic/community groups are also welcome to participate in our community days.
 If you're bringing a large group (10+), please let us know in advance by contacting us.